msv-lab/angelix/README.md

         ...
     }

-### Correct outputs ###
+### Assert file ###

-Angelix can extract correct outputs from a golden version (it must be instrumented accordingly).
-If golden version is not available, correct outputs are specified in JSON format:
+Assert file is used to specify expected output values.
+Outputs are specified in JSON format:

     {
         "test1": {